-Sand tray is a recognized therapeutic modality for both children and adults (Kalff, 1996).
-Sand tray work is helpful in identifying and reconciling internal conflicts that manifest as anxiety and depression.
-An unconscious problem is played out in the sand tray.
-It provides a way for material from the unconscious to become visible, healed, and integrated into the consciousness, thus allowing life to be lived in a more conscious and authentic way.
+This recognized therapeutic modality for children and adults helps identify and reconcile internal conflicts manifesting as anxiety and depression.
+The individual plays out an unconscious problem in the sand tray.
+As a result, this provides a way for material from the unconscious to become visible, healed, and integrated into the consciousness, thus allowing life to be lived more consciously and authentically.

 A companion service to play therapy is yoga.
 Yoga allows children to exercise their bodies, breath, and minds simultaneously.
 It also helps children manage anxiety, improve emotional regulation, boost self-esteem, increase body awareness and mindfulness, enhance concentration and memory, and develop strength and flexibility.
 Learn More